Guide

 Tibber and Nord Pool are only available in the nordics, so if you live outside the nordics, you must find another source of price data, and make your own input.

-Grid tariff is normally not part of the electricity price, so if this varies by the hour, it must be added before sent to the strategy nodes for calculation.
+Grid tariff is normally not part of the electricity price, so if this varies by time, it must be added before sent to the strategy nodes for calculation.
 This can be done by putting a ps-xxx-add-tariff

 node between the price receiver and the strategy.